 \section{Introduction}

 The power system of the future will be characterized by complex interactions that should be studied more and more through computationally expensive software simulations.
-The increased complexity may be in the form of control interactions and stability~\cite{gu_power_2022}, increased occurrence of resonance phenomena in undergrounded cable systems~\cite{cigre_wg_c4307_transformer_2014}, increasingly complex protection function analysis~ or complex phenomena in HVDC grids, e.g., affecting the design of HVDC circuit breakers~\cite{abedrabbo_systematic_2020,jahn_holistic_2021}.
+The increased complexity may be in the form of control interactions and stability~\cite{gu_power_2023}, increased occurrence of resonance phenomena in undergrounded cable systems~\cite{cigre_wg_c4307_transformer_2014}, increasingly complex protection function analysis or complex phenomena in HVDC grids, e.g., affecting the design of HVDC circuit breakers~\cite{jahn_holistic_2021}.
 To study these problems, often involving non-linearities, extensive models are being developed to run in EMT-type or real-time simulators, leading to highly computationally expensive simulations.
-It will be impossible to run all these simulations, given the computational cost of these simulations, together with the sheer number of possible power system states.
+It will be tedious to run all these simulations, given their computational cost together with the sheer number of possible power system states.

 In the recent past, several fields have started using elements from artificial intelligence and machine learning to replace human efforts.
 Notable examples are the Robot Scientist~\cite{king_robot_2005}, use of machine learning in physics~\cite{baydin_efficient_2019}, or active discovery of organic semiconductors~\cite{kunkel_active_2021}.
-In all cases, machine learning is used to replace human effort in devising a sequence of simulations considering maximum outcome with minimal cost of a expensive hardware experiments or computationally expensive software simulations.
+In all cases, machine learning is used to replace human effort in devising a sequence of simulations considering maximum outcome with minimal cost of expensive hardware experiments or computationally expensive software simulations.
 In essence, all these cases are similar in following components: a non-linear function to be optimized (i.e., solved by the expensive simulator), a surrogate model, and a function that sequentially selects the next simulation by acting on the surrogate model.

 Many power system problems can be cast into the setting as described above.
 The expensive simulator consists in this case of an extensive dynamic or electromagnetic transient (EMT) model together with an EMT-type solver.
 Non-linear functions to optimize are, e.g., finding the maximum overvoltage that occurs during switching, finding the probability of exceeding a threshold during switching, finding an optimal control setting, finding an optimal equipment size.
 Several of these settings may even involve probabilistic analysis, which could yield a large number of simulations per function evaluation.